 What Happens If I Was Injured By Someone’s Failure to Meet a Standard of Care?

-If you were injured because of someone else’s negligence, you may be entitled to recovery money for your the costs of your injury and other damages.
+If you were injured because of someone else’s negligence, you may be entitled to recover money for your the costs of your injury and other damages.
 Many times, the amount you can recover is much more than you would initial suspect—but to be sure, you need a personal injury lawyer who can calculate these costs for you.

 At John Foy & Associates, our attorneys can help.
 We work exclusively on personal injury cases, and we know how to spot a breach in standard of care.
 For a FREE legal consultation with one of our lawyers, contact us today to get started.
 Call 404-400-4000, or complete the form to your right for your free consultation.